Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 ## Setup in a container

 As of version 0.2.0 of the module you will need a container image which contains the "lipgpiod-dev" and "gpiod" package.
 The installation will fail if they are not present!

+The image of karsten13 will contain the libs in future releases.
+Currently (2024-03-24) you will need to use the develop tag.

 If you want to use the module within a container it will need some preperation.
 First make sure `python3` is available in the container.
 It is needed only during the installation (`npm install`) of the module but not during runtime.